Arabian-vACC/library/docs/vacc_documents/marketing/general.md

 ## Scope
 Welcome to the **Arabian vACC General Guidelines**.
 This document provides clear standards for the design and presentation of all Arabian vACC event materials, ensuring consistency, professionalism, and alignment with both vACC and VATMENA branding requirements.

-Whether you are preparing an event banner, creating a controller examination announcement, or publishing promotional content, these guidelines set out the rules for **titles, logos, event information, exports, controller examination materials, and color usage**.
-By following this policy, we ensure that every event we promote delivers a unified, professional image that strengthens recognition within the VATSIM community.

-This policy highlights the importance of **readable titles, correct logo usage, standardized date and time formats, approved export dimensions, and color consistency**.
-Special requirements for **controller examination banners** are also outlined to maintain the highest level of quality and compliance.

 Through consistent application of these rules, the Arabian vACC demonstrates professionalism, strengthens the VATMENA Division’s reputation, and provides members with clear, reliable, and visually coherent event communication.

 !!! warning